Andrew Bell (artist)

 Andrew Bell (born October 27, 1978, in Guildford, England) is a British-born American artist and founder of Dead Zebra Inc. He specializes in creating collectible designer toys.
 Bell also works in a variety of other mediums from illustrations and paintings to sculptures.
-Much of his work is brought together by a sense of humor that often belies a more serious and sombre message.
 His company and toys have been featured in publications such as the New York Times.
-In addition to his extensive toy and art catalog, he has also published three books of drawings.

 Career

 Bell began his graphic arts career as an intern at Marvel Comics while attending the School of Visual Arts in New York.
 After completing his internship, he continued to work there for another two years as a freelance designer.
 From 2000 to 2005, he worked for Nickelodeon as a senior designer.
 Bell left Nickelodeon in 2005 in order to focus on his own projects and his company, Dead Zebra.

+Dead Zebra is small business in which Bell operates mainly, with a separate Dyzplastic division for design and production.
+Figurines are notably limited production.

+Bell collaborates with various designers, such as those from Kidrobot.
+His first original toy, produced in 2005, was entitled Groob.
+This piece featured a glow in the dark skeleton and included a fabric cloak and a scythe.
+Another example of Bell's original designs is the O-No Sushi series of toys, based on Japanese food.

+Bell's most popular works include the Android series figurines.

+Bell's collaboration with companies such as Google have opened up awareness of designer toys to new audiences.
+His collaboration with Google resulted in a set of vinyl collectible figurines based on the Android mascot.